Many Singapore Workers Suffering Major Stress About Work — Here’s What to Do

 Also, it helps to have a solid network of friends and family members who can help you manage stress be it at work or in your personal life.
 Start to build new friendships, such as people with common interests by taking new courses, volunteering at charities or even joining clubs or societies.
 Such satisfying friendships built over common purposes can give you immense pleasure and significantly help you to manage stress.

-Awareness about job stress is good, as you would tend to find ways to manage your stress and one of the best ways is to understand your priority, and start to take control of your time management to regain a sense of control, especially if you have excessive workloads.
+Awareness about job stress is good, as you would tend to find ways to manage your stress and one of the best ways is to recognise what matters most, and start to take control of your time management to regain a sense of control, especially if you have excessive workloads.

 Create a balanced schedule for work, family life, social life and other fun pursuits.
 Leave earlier in the morning for work, or take shorter breaks throughout your day for walking, chatting with someone or just closing your eyes to relax a while.
 All these will help you recharge and become less stressed and more productive.